 Exceptions: (1) In the event of an extra-man or flag-down that creates an extra man at the conclusion of any period, the next period shall begin with the advantage team in possession at the same relative position on the field when the period ended.
 However, if the period ends with neither team in possession, except in the previously mentioned flag-down situation, the ball shall be faced off with all the normal restrictions.
 (2) If a player or team commits a foul before any faceoff, the ball shall be awarded to the offended team.
-(3) If a player at any faceoff delays resumption of play by any action or maneuver, such as backing out or standing up after the crosses are placed on the ground, the ball shall be awarded to the offended team (see Rule 6-6-n).
+(3) If a player at any faceoff delays resumption of play by any action or maneuver, such as backing out or standing up after the crosses are placed on the ground, the ball shall be awarded to the offended team (See Rule 6-6-n).
 (4) If a player moves his crosse or any part of his body after assuming the "set" position, the ball shall be awarded to the offended team with all previous restrictions behind the defensive-area lines remaining in force.

-Note: The faceoff is considered to have ended when the ball crosses the defensive-area line.
-If the ball crosses that line and goes out of bounds, and officials cannot determine the last player to touch the ball, the ball shall be awarded by alternate possession.
+The faceoff is considered to have ended when a player of either team has gained possession of the ball, the ball goes out of bounds, the ball crosses the defensive-area line, a whistle stops play for a time-serving penalty, or a whistle restarts play after a non-time-serving foul.
+If officials cannot determine the last player to touch the ball, the ball shall be awarded by alternate possession.

-The ball shall be re-faced in the following instances: 1) If the ball goes out of bounds in the midfield area and the officials cannot determine the last player to touch the ball; 2) An inadvertent whistle is blown while the ball is in the midfield area; 3) An injury occurs in the midfield area; 4) Simultaneous fouls occur while the ball is loose; or 5) The official calls timeout before possession is awarded.
+The ball shall be re-faced in the following instances: 1) If the ball goes out of bounds in the midfield area and the officials cannot determine the last player to touch the ball; 2) An inadvertent whistle is blown while the ball is in the midfield area; 3) An injury occurs in the midfield area; 4) Simultaneous fouls of equal duration that occur while the ball is loose; or 5) The official calls timeout before possession is awarded.